lesiak/snippets-of-knowledge/AWS.md

   - Incremental snapshot deletion
 - [EBS Snapshot Copy (Between Regions)](https://aws.amazon.com/blogs/aws/ebs-snapshot-copy/)
 - [Amazon EBS encryption](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-encryption.html)
+  > Use Amazon EBS encryption as a straight-forward encryption solution for your EBS resources associated with your EC2 instances.
+With Amazon EBS encryption, you aren't required to build, maintain, and secure your own key management infrastructure.
+Amazon EBS encryption uses AWS KMS keys when creating encrypted volumes and snapshots.
+  >
+  > **Encryption operations occur on the servers that host EC2 instances, ensuring the security of both data-at-rest and data-in-transit between an instance and its attached EBS storage.**
+  >
+  > You can attach both encrypted and unencrypted volumes to an instance simultaneously.
 - [Amazon EBS–optimized EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html)
 - [Attach a volume to multiple instances with Amazon EBS Multi-Attach](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-volumes-multi.html)
   > Amazon EBS Multi-Attach enables you to attach a single Provisioned IOPS SSD (io1 or io2) volume to multiple instances that are in the same Availability Zone.